 Auto enrolment is the UK’s workplace pension initiative.
 To qualify you must be between the age of 22 and the state pension age and earn over £10,000 a year.
-Anyone aged 16 to 74 and earning between £6,136 and £10,000 a year, can ask their employer to enrol them in a workplace pension scheme.
+Anyone aged 16 to 74 and earning between £6,136 and £10,000 a year can ask their employer (as at 2019/20) to enrol them in a workplace pension scheme.

 Auto enrolment is not the same as ‘contracting’ into or out of a private pension.
 Your employer has a legal obligation to make sure you have access to a good quality pension.

-When you’re auto enrolled by your employer you are free to opt out within 30 days.
-The opt out window starts from either the date you were enrolled, or when you received your enrolment letter.
-If you made any contributions during the opt out window, you will receive a full refund.
+When you’re Auto enrolled by your employer you are free to opt out within one month.
+The opt out period starts from either the date you were enrolled, or when you received your enrolment letter.
+If you made any contributions during the opt out period, you will receive a full refund from your employer.

-When your employer enrolled you in a workplace pension they should have let you know how you can leave, if you don’t want to save for your retirement.
+When your employer enrolled you in a workplace pension they should have let you know how you can leave, if you didn’t want to save for your retirement.